How to Create a Corporate Event Timeline That Works

 Whether you are organizing a 50-person leadership retreat or a 500-seat annual gala, the difference between a polished event and a chaotic one usually comes down to the timeline you build in the first weeks of planning.
 This guide walks through each phase of a corporate event timeline, from 12 months out to the morning of the event itself.

-What Is a Corporate Event Timeline?
+What Is a Corporate Event Timeline, Really?

 A corporate event timeline is a chronological planning document that lists every task, deadline, and responsibility involved in producing a business event.
 It typically spans several months and covers everything from initial budgeting and venue selection through day-of coordination and post-event follow-up.